SabaDevvy/ultimate-42-makefile/README.md

 - DETAILS=1    - prints compilation files and obj path.
 - DEBUG=1      - actives source code in #ifdef DEBUG <...> endif blocks.
 Useful for debugging inside functions.
 - SLEEP=1      - (with docker valgrind) creates persistent container instead of destroying after use.
-- ARGS=<"..."> - arguments for make commands that run the exe.
+- ARGS=<"..."> - arguments that will be passed to the exe once compiled for run commands (e.g. make valgrind).
 For multiple arguments use: ARGS='"..." "..."'
 ```

 ## Common Errors